HilarioFernandes/HilarioFernandes.github.io/_posts/2025-08-30-ottodsiml.md

 ---
-title: "On the Terminology of Data Splits in Machine Learning"
+title: "On the terminology of data splits in machine learning"
 date: 2025-08-30
 category: Statistics, mathematics and computer science
 layout: post